artth02/Bastion/README.md

 **METHOD**: POST<br/>

 **Notes**: <br/>
-"http://localhost:10007/" this is not bastion socket io port, this is bastion API port(a node server, like a normal api). <br/>
+"http://localhost:10007/" this isn't bastion socket io port, this is bastion API port(a node server, like in a normal api). <br/>
 "bastion/api/notification" this is the route for your messages. <br/>

 The object that Bastion expected us to send to him at the request body is(**THE SAME STRUCTURE THAT "MESSAEGING" SECTION**):

+ **Code Example:**
 ``` javascript
     {
         "meta": {